kdent/kdent/README.md

 ### Hello

 I am an artificial intelligence researcher and data scientist interested in the interplay between people and technology.
-I work on AI Ethics and lead R&D projects as manager of the Machine Learning and Data Science group at the Palo Alto Research Center (formerly Xerox PARC).
+I co-chair the AI Ethics Committee and lead R&D projects as manager of the Machine Learning and Data Science group at the Palo Alto Research Center (formerly Xerox PARC).
 I am currently working on AI Ethics and misinformation online.

 Specialties: Technology and society, AI ethics, natural language processing, conversational agents, data science, and complex systems.